Vadilonga/svelte-tailwind-keycloak/README.md

-# svelte-tailwind
+# svelte-tailwind-keycloak
-starter for svelte with tailwind
+starter for svelte with tailwind and keycloak